feipenghe/aptamer-pursuit/README.md

 ### experiments/
-This folder has detailed notes of experiments and the current progress.
+This folder runs experiments related to the data.
+These experiments don't involve modeling.

 ### src/models/
-This contains the model scripts that I've tried so far.
+This contains model scripts as well as stored checkpoints.
+If you want to experiment with something related to models, use these files.

 ### src/data/
-Datasets, json files, and data processing scripts that can be used in models.
+Datasets, json files, and data processing scripts that can be imported into model files.